dxciberaws/awscertauth/README.rst

                         Name for root certificate
     -n HOSTNAME, --hostname HOSTNAME
                         Hostname certificate to create
+    -w, --wildcard_cert
+                        Add wildcard SAN to host: *.<host>, <host>.
+Ignored if '-l' is present and '-n' is not -I, --cert_ips IP_LIST
+                        Adds the IPS given in the comma separated argument. '-w' is ignored.
+Only used with '-n' -D, --cert_fqdns FQDN_LIST
-    -l CLIENT_NAME --clientname CLIENT_NAME
+                        Adds the FQDN names in the comma separated argument.
+Only used with '-n' -l CLIENT_NAME --clientname CLIENT_NAME
-                        Name of the client certificate to create -s SSM_PREFIX --ssm_prefix SSM_PREFIX
+                        Name of the client certificate to create.
+Ignored if '-n' is present -s --ssm
-                        Prefix of the SSM parameters created.
-It is added a heading and trailing '/' if not present -d CERTS_DIR, --certs-dir CERTS_DIR
+                        Use AWS SSM Parameter store as certificate store, under prefix given by 'root_ca_cert' -d CERTS_DIR, --certs-dir CERTS_DIR
-                        Directory for host certificates
-    -f, --force           Overwrite certificates if they already exist -w, --wildcard_cert   add wildcard SAN to host: *.<host>, <host>
+                        Directory for host certificates.
+Ignored if '-s' is present -f, --force           Overwrite certificates if they already exist

 To create a new root CA certificate: